Deadpool (video game): Plot

-After reuniting with Wolverine on the surface, Deadpool goes to Magneto's citadel, killing Sinister's remaining soldiers, as well as clones of the Marauders and Sinister.
+After a song by Death, Deadpool reunites with Wolverine on the surface, Deadpool goes to Magneto's citadel, killing Sinister's remaining soldiers, as well as clones of the Marauders and Sinister.
 The X-Men arrive to help, but Sinister easily overpowers them, only to be crushed by Deadpool's Sentinel boot.
-Cable confirms that this was the real Sinister, and Deadpool calls for the end credits.
-As the credits roll, Deadpool is thrilled with how great his game is and talks to High Moon's representative Peter Della Penna, who admits that he didn't really blow their budget.
+Cable gives Deadpool a thumbs-up and confirms that this was the real Sinister, and Deadpool calls for the end credits.
+As the credits roll, Deadpool is thrilled with how great his game is and talks to High Moon's representative Peter Della Penna, who admits that he did not really blow their budget.
 Deadpool proceeds to do so by causing multiple explosions during the credits.

 Development

-Deadpool was first announced at the 2012 San Diego Comic Con.
+Deadpool was first announced at the 2012 San Diego Comic-Con.
 Only a teaser trailer was shown, without platforms to be shown.
 Shortly after the announcement, an article was unveiled on Marvel's official website confirming the development of the game; the article was written from Deadpool's point of view, saying he hired High Moon Studios to make him a game.
 Prior to the game's release, the lead designer of the game revealed the basics of the plot in an interview with IGN, saying Deadpool has taken over the studio and is in charge of the game's development.
-The game was created using Epic Games' Unreal Engine 3 technology, which also powers Transformers: Fall of Cybertron.
-The game's budget was $100 million, making it one of the most expensive video games developed.
+The game was created using Epic Games' Unreal Engine 3 technology, which also powers High Moon's Transformers: Fall of Cybertron.

 During High Moon's panel at Comic-Con, a censored version of the trailer was shown twice after an actor dressing up as Deadpool appeared on stage with the developers.
 Another marketing campaign started with billboards taking the appearance of graffiti covering advertisements for The Amazing Spider-Man, presumably made by Deadpool to crudely advertise his video game.
 GameSpot later released an advertisement of the game, with Deadpool giving a holiday greeting while telling people to pre-order the game, stating that it would be released in 2013.

-Peter Della Penna revealed later in a press release that Daniel Way had written the story for the game, bringing his signature Deadpool humor to the title.
-According to Penna, "we weren't actually planning on making a Deadpool game.
+High Moon studio head Peter Della Penna revealed later in a press release that Daniel Way had written the story for the game, bringing his signature Deadpool humor to the title.
+Jokingly according to Penna, "we weren't actually planning on making a Deadpool game.
 But, Deadpool came by the studio one day, said he was taking over, and that if I didn't hire Marvel writer Daniel Way pronto and make the most amazing Deadpool video game, he'd break both of our arms and beat us to death with them.
 I have kids, so we're making the game".